Books

 As of January 2022, some children who are in Early Intervention (EI) may be eligible to extend EI services past the child’s third birthday.
 Only some children will qualify.
 This document will help to answer the questions that you may have and provide you with resources as you make the best decision for your child and family.

-This September 2022 FAQ from the Illinois State Board of Education answers questions about the general transition process, late referrals, timelines, extended services, and the Early Childhood Transition System for LEAs.
+This FAQ answers questions about the general transition process, late referrals, timelines, extended services, and the Early Childhood Transition System for LEAs.

-Developed by Autism Speaks, this interactive, mobile-friendly, video-based resource for families in the autism community is divided into six simple sections filled with videos and tools to guide you in the right direction as you navigate the IEP journey and the school system with your child.
+This interactive, mobile-friendly, video-based resource for families in the autism community is divided into six simple sections filled with videos and tools to guide you in the right direction as you navigate the IEP journey and the school system with your child.
 Sections include IEP basics, getting an IEP, developing an IEP, changing an IEP, changing an IEP, disputing an IEP, and important things to remember.
-Also available in Spanish.

 The SpecialQuest Multimedia Training Library supports the inclusion of young children with disabilities birth–five and their families, in early care and education settings.
 The SpecialQuest materials and approach have been used nationwide, refined over a period of ten years, and have been shown to create and sustain change.
 Materials on this website are provided at no cost with funding from the Office of Head Start.